kubeflow/spark-operator/docs/user-guide/notebooks-spark-operator.md

 ## Step 1: Deploy Enterprise Gateway

-We will start be deploying Jupyter Enterpise Gateway with support for remote kernel management.
+We will start by deploying Jupyter Enterprise Gateway with support for remote kernel management.

 Save the following manifest as `enterprise-gateway-helm.yaml` which will be used as the basic configuration for the gateway.